 Oxfordshire Safeguarding Boad Neglect Toolkit including the Child Care and Development Checklist

 The Mix Helpline for young people under 25 - 0808 808 4994 11am-11pm every day

 Campaign Against Living Miserably (CALM) for men 0800 58 58 58 5pm-midnight

 Family Lives Helpline - 0808 800 2222

 Find Activities for young People and Activities for Families

 Breastfeeding gives health benefits to the baby and mother, and promotes healthy attachment.
 Even where exclusive breastfeeding is not possible, some breastfeeding is beneficial.

-NHS Breastfeeding support - includes videos, mythbusting and more
+NHS Start4Life Breastfeeding app, information, videos, mythbusting and more

-Best Beginnings - includes the free, award-winning Baby Buddy App
+Best Beginnings - plus links to the Baby Buddy App

 Breastfeeding Network - Factsheets, drug safety, helpline and more